ankaAR/bestiario5e/_creatures/droki.md

 ***Sunlight Sensitivity.*** While in sunlight, the derro has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

-### Actions
+### Acciones

-***Multiattack.*** Droki makes two attacks with his shortsword
+***Multiataque.*** Droki makes two attacks with his shortsword

-***Shortsword.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+***Shortsword.*** Melee Weapon Attack: +5 al ataque, alcance 5 ft., one target.
 Hit:6 (1d6 + 3) piercing damage.
 The sword is coated with serpent venom that wears off after the first hit.
 A target subjected to the venom must make a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

 ### Reactions